Our curriculum supports our children and the whole Federation community in ‘Living Life to the Full.’ This means the curriculum must endeavour to:

 If consideration of the points above means we must deviate from our set plans in order to meet current needs, we do so.
 Over time we ensure we have covered all elements of the National Curriculum.

-From September 2021, we have introduced a new concept-based curriculum, with a 2-year rolling program to allow for teaching in mixed-aged classes.
+Our concept-based curriculum has a 2-year rolling program to allow for teaching in mixed-aged classes.
 The starting point for our planning is the school vision: cohesion is created across the school with the learning for each class being bound together with key values and concepts.

 Not all subjects can be covered in this way using natural links, so some other learning is purposefully chunked together in order that knowledge and skills are embedded in other memorable ways, for example through a ‘Science Week’ or ‘Fieldwork Fortnight’.